eTap vs Di2 vs EPS – WHICH IS BEST FOR YOU?

 That said, it is easy to adapt to and, if you own a SRAM Red or Force 11-speed mechanical groupset, buying the 11-speed eTap conversion kit is the lowest cost way for a SRAM owner to upgrade to an electronic system.

 However, since SRAM has introduced 12-speed eTap AXS groupset, the 11-speed eTap conversion kits will get harder to find.
-You can still pick up the rim brake kit at Tredz 10% off w/code ITKTDZ10.
-For the 11-speed eTap disc brake conversion kit, click on the links to these stores: UK/EU Merlin, Wiggle, Chain Reaction Cycles, Tredz 10% off w/code ITKTDZ10, Tweeks.
+You can still order the eTap disc brake conversion kit for UK/EU residents through this link Tredz 10% off w/code ITKTDZ10.

 For most riders, I still recommend the Shimano 11-speed groupsets over the SRAM eTap AXS ones.